The 10 Best PS3 Controllers

 video play icon

-This wiki has been updated 20 times since it was first published in February of 2019.
+This wiki has been updated 24 times since it was first published in February of 2019.
 The PlayStation 3 is the eighth best-selling gaming console of all time, so it is no wonder people are still using it more than a decade after its initial release.
 To ensure you can vanquish all of your virtual foes, edge out the competition in every race, and navigate through tricky mazes, it is important to have a responsive and comfortable controller, which is exactly what you'll find here.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Sony DualShock 3